XBraid/xbraid/docs/Introduction.md

       \bar \rho \leftarrow \left(\frac{\mathrm{d} J(\mathbf u^{(k)}, \rho)}{\mathrm{d} \rho}\right)^T
    \f]

 Each XBraid_Adjoint iteration moves backwards though the primal XBraid multigrid cycle.
 It collects local partial derivatives of the elemental XBraid operations in reverse order and concatenates them using the chain rule of differentiation.
-This is the basic idea of the reverse mode of automatic differentiation (AD).
+This is the basic idea of the reverse mode of Automatic Differentiation (AD).
 This yields a consistent discrete time-parallel adjoint solver that inherits the parallel scaling properties of the primal XBraid solver.

 Further, XBraid_Adjoint is non-intrusive for existing adjoint methods based on sequential time marching schemes.
 It adds additional user-defined routines to the primal XBraid interface, in order to define the propagation of sensitivities of the forward time stepper backwards-in-time and the evaluation of partial derivatives of the local objective function at each time step.